Scannan427172/Bluescrubs/replit.md

 - June 23, 2025: Implemented authentic guideline-based question creation by working backwards from verified UK medical sources
 - June 23, 2025: Updated questions to use realistic clinical scenarios instead of naming guidelines directly
 - June 23, 2025: Final fix of all clinical guideline links with verified working UK medical resources
+- June 23, 2025: Replaced CKS and BNF links with verified NHS and RPS alternatives (all links now functional)

 # User Preferences